conjurer-rich/fast-flow-flywheel/pages/who-its-for/product.md

 ## The Fast Flow Flywheel™️ Helps You

-**Reveal where friction hides** - Use the Flow Signals Radar to surface structural misalignments that slow delivery or dilute ownership.
+**Reveal where friction hides** - Use the Flow Friction Radar to surface structural misalignments that slow delivery or dilute ownership.

 **Connect outcomes to team boundaries** - User Needs Mapping helps you shape teams around real capabilities and strategic bets.